 It takes a little bit of a drive to find the hacienda, as it’s outside of the main historic district, so you’d need to drive or take an Uber.
 But, it is well worth the excursion and a dinner you will long remember!

 More Food Options

-For the best burritos in town you’ll want to head to Burritos el Centenario.
+For the best burritos in town, you’ll want to head to Burritos el Centenario.
 For a great plate of tacos, you’ll want to visit The Kentucky Club.
-El Tragadero is very family friendly and another great option for tacos as well as juicy steaks and best Mexican beans in North America.
+El Tragadero is very family-friendly and another great option for tacos as well as juicy steaks and the best Mexican beans in North America.
 They also make handmade corn tortillas in the restaurant.

 Note: many of the restaurants don’t have websites, so look on Trip Advisor or search for them on Facebook for hours and reviews.

 With most border towns I have visited in Mexico, I have not had any issues with street food.
 This being said, always ask if the water is purified.
 Eat from street vendors that have long lines (that are popular).
 You can always ask a local for recommendations as well.

 It’s worth the effort, because like so many countries around the world, street food can be the most delicious!

 The Holiday Inn Express in Juarez is just a 5 minute drive from the border and a 10-minute walk from the US consulate.
 This is a great option if you plan to do an overnight in Juarez.